ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

-# Perl Executing Browser QtWebEngine - Settings
+# Perl Executing Browser QtWebEngine - Perl Scripts API

-Every Perl script run by PEB must have a JavaScript settings object with an arbitrary object name and fixed-name object properties.
-The name of the JavaScript settings object with a ``.script`` extension forms a pseudo link used to start the corresponding Perl script.
+Every Perl script run by PEB must have a JavaScript configuration object with an arbitrary object name and fixed-name object properties.
+The name of the JavaScript configuration object with a ``.script`` extension forms a pseudo link used to start the corresponding Perl script.

 There are two methods to start a local Perl script: